olozovik/olozovik/README.md

 ## Hello everyone ✋

 ### I am Oleh.
 I am a beginner Full Stack developer.
-I like programming and I strive to grow in this area.
+I like programming and strive to grow in this area.

 ## My stack: